8 Unique Train Travel Routes in Southern France (Local Picks)

 Can I travel further by train from Nice?

 Absolutely!
-From Nice, you can easily take trains to other coastal towns like Menton, or even cross into Italy to visit places like Ventimiglia.
-From Ventimiglia, you can continue on to explore other Italian towns and cities.
+You can take trains from Nice to multiple coastal towns including Menton and you can travel to Italy to see Ventimiglia.
+From Ventimiglia, you can continue to explore other Italian towns and cities.